agharsallah/night-vision-data/README.md

 ## Welcome !

 Thank you so much for stopping by!
 We're Looking forward to collaborate with you whether you're from a technical or non technical background .
 Please feel free to add comments and questions.
-## Contributing

-Thanks for your interest in contributing to Night Vision Data!
-There are many ways to contribute.
-To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

-## Participation Guidelines

-This project adheres to  [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
-By participating, you are expected to uphold this code.

 ## How to install
 1. Install mongo db on your machine or provide a link to a hosted instance